xia-lab/Metabolomics_2023/README.md

 ![alt text](https://github.com/xia-lab/Metabolomics2019/blob/master/metabolomics2022_xialab.png)

 For this tutorial, we will be covering three workflows:
-* 1) Optimized LC-MS spectra processing and peak annotation;
+* Auto-Optimized LC-MS spectra processing and peak annotation;
+* Statistical Analysis of One-factor experimental design;
-* 2) functional analysis and integration with other omics data, and
+* Functional analysis and integration with other omics data;
-* 3) exploratory statistical analysis with complex metadata.
+* Exploratory statistical analysis with complex metadata.

 Details for each workflow are below.

-### <ins>Before you start, please download our latest Protocols for MetaboAnalyst 5.0 [here](https://www.nature.com/articles/s41596-022-00710-w).</ins>
+#### <ins>Before you start, please download our Protocols for MetaboAnalyst 5.0 [here](https://www.nature.com/articles/s41596-022-00710-w).</ins>

 <br/>